 What is SSH Port Forwarding?

-SSH is a secure shell and it offers a private connection between hosts.
-SSH port forwarding is one method that is used to tunnel traffic through an SSH connection.
-This can be done either locally or remotely if you are not close by to the target machine.
+That, in a nutshell, is how SSH port forwarding works.
+SSH is a secure shell that offers a private connection between hosts.
+SSH port forwarding is one method used to tunnel traffic through an SSH connection.
+This can be done either locally or remotely if you are not near the target machine.
 Port 22 is used by default for establishing SSH connections.
-A tunnel is a way to send the traffic through a secure connection, either locally or remotely.
 Let's take a look at SSH port forwarding and how it works.

 Why Use SSH Port Forwarding?